Lucki/mod-manager/Readme.md

 <details><summary>Setup</summary>

 ~~~
-Setup and collect changes for a new mod by making changes to the game
+Setup and collect changes for a new or existing mod by making changes to the game

 Usage: mod-manager setup [OPTIONS] <GAME> <MOD>

 Arguments:
   <GAME>  Identifier matching the config file.
-Can be a new identifier if PATH is also available.
+Can be a new identifier if PATH is also available
-  <MOD>   New identifier for the mod
+  <MOD>   New or existing identifier for the mod

 Options:
       --path <PATH>  Creates a new config file for the game found in PATH